 In this Article

-Your body is the place where your little one will develop and grow, and you need to be especially careful about what you put into it because it could impact the growth of your child.
-It is not just about getting the right kind of nutrients that you need to be careful about, but also the amount that you and your baby need.
-One vital nutrient essential for the developing baby is iron.
+It is in your body that your baby will develop, so you need to be especially careful about what you put into it because it could impact the growth of your baby.
+It is not just about getting the right kind of nutrients but also the right amount of nutrients that you and your baby need.
+One vital nutrient for your developing baby is iron.
 Read on to know more about taking iron supplements during pregnancy.

-The body requires iron to make haemoglobin, a protein in your Red Blood Cells (RBC) that aids in bringing oxygen to the organs and tissues for both you and your child.
+The body requires iron to make haemoglobin, a protein in your red blood cells (RBC) that aids in bringing oxygen to the organs and tissues for both you and your child.
 As you are supporting the growth of your baby, your body will automatically produce more blood; however, to do this, your body will require additional iron.
-If your diet doesn’t provide you with enough iron to produce the correct amount of blood for two, you are most likely going to be asked by your healthcare provider to take some additional iron supplements to get that extra blood flowing.
+If your diet doesn’t provide you with enough iron to produce enough blood for two, you are most likely going to be asked by your healthcare provider to take some additional iron supplements to get that extra blood flowing.

 The following table is a general requirement for iron supplements that women are advised to take:

-If you are vegetarian or vegan, it may increase your chances of needing to take iron supplements as your diet may not be able to provide you with the desired dosage on a daily basis.
-Always inform your doctor if this is the case so that your doctor can perform regular checks on your iron and haemoglobin levels during your routine check-up and will be able to tell you if you need iron tablets in pregnancy and when to start.
+If you are vegetarian or vegan, you may require more iron supplements than other women as your diet may not be able to provide you enough on a daily basis.
+Iron tablets are usually recommended after the 3rd month of pregnancy.
+Always inform your doctor if this is the case so that your doctor can perform regular checks on your iron and haemoglobin levels during your routine check-ups and can tell you if you need iron tablets in pregnancy, and when to start.

-When taking the supplements, you will be advised to take it at least one or two hours before your meal or the same amount of time after as they are better absorbed by the body if taken on an empty stomach.
-Avoid taking it with tea, coffee or even milk as it can reduce the effects of the tablets.
+You will be advised to consume the iron supplements at least one or two hours before or after your meal.
+It’s best to avoid taking it with tea, coffee or even milk as this can reduce the effects of the tablets.
 Instead, they should be taken with plain water.

 1. Dark Urine and Stool

-At least 5% of women who take iron supplements find that their urine becomes darker.
-About 10% notice a darkening of their stools, either looking dark green or black.
-Both of these are normal, and everything should go back to normal when you stop taking the supplements.
+A lot of women who take iron supplements find that their urine becomes darker.
+Some also notice a darkening of their stools, either looking dark green or black.
+Both of these things are normal, and everything should go back to normal once you stop taking the supplements.

-At least 10% of people who take iron supplements suffer from constipation.
+A lot of women who take iron supplements suffer from constipation.
 If you are experiencing this, add more fibre and water to your diet.

 4. Nausea and Vomiting

 Taking iron supplements often causes vomiting and nausea as it generally makes morning sickness worse.
-Take your supplements with meals to ease the discomfort and if you get a fever as well, contact your doctor.
+Take your supplements after meals to ease discomfort and avoid acidity.
+If you get a fever as well, contact your doctor.

-There is a misconception that iron tablets during pregnancy make baby dark.
-This is only an old wives tale as the only things that can impact your baby’s complexion in the womb are genes.
+There is a serious misconception that states that iron tablets during pregnancy make the baby dark.
+This is only an old wives’ tale, as the only thing that can impact your baby’s complexion is genetics.